 If you see a yellow or red banner in an Office app that says SUBSCRIPTION EXPIRED, you must renew your Office 365 subscription to keep using Office.
 For help, see Renew Office 365 for home.

 If Office came pre-installed on your new Windows 10 device, and you see a yellow or red banner in an Office app that says PRODUCT NOTICE: Office hasn't been activated, you must start a new Office 365 Home trial or buy Office.
-For help, see Try, buy, or activate Office that's pre-installed on a new PC.
+For help, see Activate Office 365, Office 2016, or Office 2013.

 I can't find my product key